openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

         }
     }

+Optionally, Keystone may return an "autentication" attribute to indicate the supported authentication methods.
+Notice the difference between supported methods versus required methods.
+It is up to the deployment to choose to return supported methods or required methods.
+Keystone does not mandate one way or another.

+    Status: 401 Not Authorized

+    {
+        "error": {
+            "code": 401,
+            "message": "The request you have made requires authentication", "title": "Not Authorized"
+        },
+        "authentication": {
+            "methods": ["password", "token", "challenge-response"],
+        }
+    }

+For authentications which require multiple roundtrips, Keystone may return a 401 Not Authorized with additional information for the next authentication sequence.

+    Status: 401 Not Authorized

+    {
+        "error": {
+            "code": 401,
+            "message": "The request you have made requires authentication", "title": "Not Authorized"
+        },
+        "authentication": {
+            "methods": ["challenge-response"],
+            "challenge-response": {
+                "session-id": "123456",
+                "challenge": "What's the middle name of your grandmother's 1st grade math teacher's dog's second cousin?"
+            }
+        }
+    }

 #### Validate token: `GET /tokens`

 - token to be used to validate the call in X-Auth-Token HTTP header